skedwards88/dragon/story.md

 You are standing at the north gate.
 To the north, you see a road leading up a mountain.

-- if ?: The adolescent that you saw earlier is standing at the gate, still crying.
+fixme: adolescent is a sentient whose location is north gate.

-should adolescent be a person at location or a location that you move to? does it make a difference?
-Or can it just be a state of this location? todo
+- if crying: The adolescent that you saw earlier is standing at the gate, still crying.

 connections: blacksmith shop, road 1